navi-is-hardworking/NaviDiscordBot/README.md

 * When pulling, ALWAYS backup your settings.json.
 I make frequent changes to formatting and you could lose your settings when running the run.bat/run.sh (lazy_ui.py)
 * The lazy UI components are all "vibe" coded.
 They are very unstable.
 You should only use them to make your settings.json.
 When running the model over the long term, always run via bot.py directly or through docker
 * Lazy UI component sometimes fails to kill the bot after starting resulting in hanging process.
 You will have to kill manually through task manager or get pid through ps aux
 * Model name needs to have no spaces in it.
-It is only used to set the API key and for calling via the random_occurrences (which I will rename to properly reflect how it just means the bot can respond serverwide as long as its name is mentioned)
+It is only used to set the API key.
+* Bot Responds on @Mention setting will used the actual discord bots username.